Quicr/quicr-protocol-spec/moq-proto.md

 The names used in `SUBSCRIBE` can be truncated by skipping the right most segments of the name that is application specific, in which case it will act as a wildcard subscription to all names that match the provided part of the name.
-For example, in an web conferencing use case, the client may subscribe to just the origin and ResourceID to get all the media for a particular conference.
+The same is indicated via bitmask associated with the name in `SUBSRIBE` messages.
+Wildcard search on Relay(s) thus turns into a bitmask at the appropriate bit location of the hashed name.

-CJ - talk about mask ?
+For example, in an web conferencing use case, the client may subscribe to just the origin and meetingID to get all the media for a particular conference.

 ## PUBLISH\_INTENT and PUBLISH\_INTENT\_OK Message